ledgerW/pathlight/memory-bank/activeContext.md

 - Modal confirmation dialogs for important user actions
 - Automatic session validation and smart redirects
 - Consistent UI patterns between form and results pages
+- Responsive design with breakpoints at 768px (tablet) and 480px (mobile)
+- Collapsible sections with accordion behavior for better space utilization
+- Visual indicators (arrows) for interactive elements
+- Smooth transitions for UI state changes

 ## Learnings and Insights
 - The application is an AI-powered life purpose guidance system